 You go, my lad!”

 It’s nasty and cruel stuff, though it does still have a perverse element of fun to it.
+The monosyllabic, clipped nature of it is a good representation of the goblins, as much as the earlier song from the company was of the dwarves.
 I’ve heard a few different versions of this, but they’re all generally rollicking and gloating in tone, a tune that suits deep voices and rolling drums.

 As with much else in The Hobbit that would appear in The Lord Of The Rings, the goblins here are a little more child-friendly in their talk and tone.
 The Uruks of “The Uruk-Hai” are the kind of beings you would never imagine singing or cracking jokes to the extent that these goblins do, and the same could be said for what we hear in “The Tower Of Cirith Ungol“.
 But we should still be clear, and recognise that the goblins of the Misty Mountains are an irredeemably bad lot, as the following pages make clear.